-So, how do you define a 'poor livestock mineral'?
+So, how do you define a 'poor cattle mineral'?

 “First, I always tell people to look at the numbers,” Dr. Hall said.
 How much copper is there?
 How much selenium is there?
 How much zinc is there?
 How much manganese is there?
 What is the cobalt?
 “Look at the different minerals, but also take into account what the intake rate should be.”

 That’s because, comparing intake for a 2-ounce mineral versus a 4-ounce mineral, a 2-ounce mineral should have about double the intake because they're eating half as much.
 “Or if you're feeding a product that has a pound per head per day, it should have about a fourth as much as a product feeding 4 ounces per head per day,” Dr. Hall said.